hemtjanst/klimat/README.md

 * `discover`: uses multicast CoAP to find compatible devices on your network
 * `publish`: publishes the data to MQTT
+* `status`: like publish, but outputs on the CLI instead

 ## `philips`